-Never, ever leave kids alone in the bathtub or shower.
-It just takes a few seconds for a toddler or baby to slip below the surface and start drowning.
-Even just getting their faces underwater poses the risk of serious injuries to young children such as secondary drowning if enough water gets inhaled.
+Never, ever leave kids alone in the bathtub (or shower).
+It just takes a few seconds for a toddler or baby to slip below the surface of the water and start drowning.

 When it's time to give a child a bath, make sure there are no distractions.
-Put your cell phone on silent, and finish up any other tasks you're doing so you can give the bath your undivided attention.
+Put your cell phone on vibrate and keep it with you in case the parents call or you need it for an emergency.
+Finish up any other tasks you're doing so you can give the bath your undivided attention.

 Even if you're paying close attention and know what you're doing, accidents still sometimes happen.
-So it's a good idea to take a course in infant CPR if you're going to be babysitting younger kids a lot.
+So it's a good idea to take a course in infant CPR if you're going to be babysitting little ones.

-Infants are a lot more fragile than full-grown adults, so you definitely can't just transfer over your regular CPR training.
-Special CPR procedures are designed to help if a baby goes unconscious, stops breathing, or doesn't have a pulse.
+Infants are a lot more fragile than teens or full-grown adults, and their bodies work differently, so you definitely can't just transfer over your regular CPR training.
+Special resuscitation procedures are designed to help if a baby becomes unconscious, stops breathing, or doesn't have a pulse.